What is Lemtrada and how does it work?

 - There are no data on the presence of alemtuzumab in human milk, the effects on the breastfed infant, or the effects of the drug on milk production.

-- The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Lemtrada and any potential adverse effects on the breastfed child from Lemtrada or from the underlying maternal conditions.
+- The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Lemtrada and any potential adverse effects on the breastfed child from Lemtrada or the underlying maternal conditions.

 Multimedia: Slideshows, Images & Quizzes